 We know that parking is important.

-Parking sensor analysis shows that about 80 per cent of current spaces (just under 900 spaces) are needed to meet the peak periods of parking demand for the centre.
+Parking sensor analysis shows that about 80 per cent of current spaces (around 900 spaces) are needed to meet the peak periods of parking demand for the centre.
 The methodology we have used is consistent with the principles used to design car parking provision in Melbourne’s major shopping centres.

 Managing car parking in the multi-deck car parks and elsewhere around the centre will be an important part of future planning.